djhaynes/scap-v2-prototype/README.md

 # scap-v2-prototype
-This prototype implements the components and basic message flows for the SCAP v2 Architecture which is defined [here](https://groups.google.com/a/list.nist.gov/group/scap-dev-endpoint/attach/875891ab9f4df/SCAP%20v2%20Data%20Collection%20Architecture%2020200818.docx?part=0.1).
+The SCAP v2 Prototype implements the components and basic message flows for the SCAP v2 Architecture which is defined [here](https://groups.google.com/a/list.nist.gov/group/scap-dev-endpoint/attach/875891ab9f4df/SCAP%20v2%20Data%20Collection%20Architecture%2020200818.docx?part=0.1).

 ## Build Instructions
-The following provides instructions on how to set up the SCAP v2 prototype on Ubuntu 20.04.
+The following provides instructions on how to set up the SCAP v2 Prototype on Ubuntu 20.04.

 ### Install Docker
 Docker can be installed using the instructions found [here](https://docs.docker.com/engine/install/ubuntu/).
 Docker may be installed on other operating systems by following the instructions found [here](https://docs.docker.com/get-docker/).